This blog is meant to help parents become familiar with the Michigan car seat laws.

 Are there motor vehicles for which the Michigan car seat laws do not apply?

-The rules for children under the age of 4 and for rear-facing child seats do not apply to buses, school buses, taxicabs, mopeds, motorcycles and any “other motor vehicle not required to be equipped with safety belts under federal law or regulations.”
+According to Michigan car seat laws, the rules for children under the age of 4 and for rear-facing child seats do not apply to buses, school buses, taxicabs, mopeds, motorcycles and any “other motor vehicle not required to be equipped with safety belts under federal law or regulations.”
 (MCL 257.710d(3))

 Additionally, the rules for children 4 years of age and older and under 16 do not apply to vehicles made before 1965, buses and school buses, motorcycles, mopeds and motor vehicles that are “not required to be equipped with safety belts under federal law.”
 (MCL 257.710e(1) and (2))